Mary Surratt: Early life

 Mary Elizabeth Jenkins (baptismal name, Maria Eugenia) was born to Archibald and Elizabeth Anne (née Webster) Jenkins on a tobacco plantation near the southern Maryland town of Waterloo (now known as Clinton).
 Sources differ as to whether she was born in 1820 or 1823.
 There is uncertainty as to the month as well, but most sources say May.

 She had two brothers: John Jenkins, born in 1822, and James Jenkins, born in 1825.
 Her father died in the fall of 1825 when Mary was either two or five years old, and Mary's mother then inherited their property (originally part of the His Lordship's Kindness estate).

-Although her father was a nondenominational Protestant and her mother Episcopalian, Surratt was enrolled in a private Catholic girls' boarding school, the Academy for Young Ladies in Alexandria, Virginia, on November 25, 1835.
+Although her father was a nondenominational Protestant and her mother Episcopalian, Surratt, raised as an Episcopal was enrolled in a private Catholic girls' boarding school, the Academy for Young Ladies in Alexandria, Virginia, on November 25, 1835.
 Mary's maternal aunt, Sarah Latham Webster, was a Catholic, which may have influenced where she was sent to school.
 Within two years, Mary converted to Catholicism and adopted the baptismal name of Maria Eugenia.
 She stayed at the Academy for Young Ladies for four years, leaving in 1839, when the school closed.
 She remained an observant Catholic for the rest of her life.